17Zoras/17Zoras/README.md

 <br/>

-*glad you made it to the end. now go build something. 💜*
+*Congrats you made it to the end. now go Rev Up. 🏎️💨 *

 </div>